arhill05/backstage-plugin-scaffolder-json-merge-actions/README.md

 This is a `json-merge` actions plugin for the `scaffolder-backend` in Backstage.

-This contains a collection of actions for using with npm:
+This contains a collection of actions for using with the [JSON Merger npm package](https://www.npmjs.com/package/json-merger#mergefilesfiles-string-config-config):

 - json:merge